dps910/100-days-of-code/log.md

 ### Day 3: February 4, 2021 (Thursday)

 **Today's Progress**: I feel that I could have been programmed more today.
-I was programming on my Chromebook (yes, don't laugh). and I accidentally shut it down and now the Terminal won't open because "Linux Beta needs an update" or something.
+I was programming on my Chromebook (yes, don't laugh), and I accidentally shut it down and now the Terminal won't open because "Linux Beta needs an update" or something.
 I am now on my PC and have tried to code a little bit.
 I will try to be more productive tomorrow.

 **Thoughts** Yeah, today was not great tbh :/.